Category Archives: 1942 Films

 The story follows a common theme among Hitchcock thrillers- the falsely accused man.
 An aircraft factory worker, Barry Kane, is falsely accused of an act of sabotage that kills his best friend.

-This film contains some excellent scenes- the traveling Carnie train adventure, the blind man, and especially the climactic chase scene atop the Statue of Liberty are fantastic.
+This film contains some excellent scenes- the traveling Carnie train adventure, the blind man, and the climactic chase scene atop the Statue of Liberty are fantastic.